akeyless-community/k8s-auth-validator/README.md

 - `--gateway-name-filter, -g`: A filter for the name of the Akeyless Gateway.
 - `--verbose, -v`: Enables verbose logging to provide detailed debug information.

-All arguments can be prefixed with "AKEYLESS_" when used as environment variables.
+All arguments can be prefixed with "AKEYLESS_" when used as environment variables except with all dashes replaced with underscores.

 ### Kubeconfig